1YEN-Toru/MCOC115-VD/README.md

 	- [AMP](http://hello.world.coocan.jp/ARDUINO29/arduino29_6.html) (Asymmetric Multi-Processing)
 	- Moscovium / Moscovium-SS / Nihonium / Nihonium-SS can be selected as SMP and AMP main CPU.
 	- Moscovium / Tennessine can be selected as AMP sub CPU.
+- SMP poly-core CPU edition available.
+	- [poly-core](http://hello.world.coocan.jp/ARDUINO33/arduino33_5.html) (The poly-core CPU is the same meaning as multi-core CPU.)
+	- Moscovium-BS / Tennessine can be selected.
+	- Even number cores from 4(tetra) cores up to 14(tetradeca) cores.
+	- The number of cores is limited by the capacity of the FPGA chip and ability of the Vivado.

 ## Development of software
  Moscovium series MCU can be developed using an assembler or Blockly.